QueenieCplusplus/React/README.md

     $create-react-app my-app

-> cd to my-app. then code
+> cd to my-app. then start it

+    $npm start